 Table 6 shows last three year digital payment by banks where every digital payment grows upper trend.

-11.12 Table 7: Sustainability Ranking of Banks

 Bangladesh Bank declared sustainable banks based on four indicators in the Sustainable Ratings of 2020, 2021, and 2022, such as i) SF, ii) GF, iii) CSR activities, and iv) Core banking sustainability.
 That is (2022) the 3rd time BB announced bank sustainability ratings.
 In two years, we realized we had considered and attached all three core values of people, planet, and prosperity to sustainability as our bank's mission statement.
 Now, BRAC bank follows impact-based funding instead of conventional financing to achieve the SDG 17 goals in Bangladesh.
 He also noted that as a founding member of the global alliance for Banking on Values, we use 360-degree banking services to provide an endurable monetary, environmental, and social transition.
 "As one of the founding members of the Global Alliance for Banking on Values, we are utilizing 360-degree banking services to deliver sustainable economic, social, and environmental development.
 Our corporate social initiatives are also focused heavily on agendas that have an ongoing influence on the environment, society, and its people," Hussain remarked.
 "On the principles of sustainability, BRAC Bank seeks to employ the guiding regulations of Bangladesh Bank and set sustainable growth priorities in our future strategy.
 We are honored that Bangladesh Bank has named us one of the Top Ten Sustainable Banks for 2021," he added.
 Executive director and spokesperson of Bangladesh Bank, Md Serajul Islam, said that the top 10 banks in the sustainability rating list were published to motivate the banks to uphold good governance, integrity, and social responsibility.
 Asked about the indicators and the views of some central bank divisions in assembling the list, he told Dhaka Tribune: "Sustainability ratings are founded on several indicators, including CSR spending, GF, core banking moves, and default rate.
 “Hopefully, this rating will boost the formation of virtue and good governance in the actions of banks and FIs.
 In addition, Islam added that CSR will play a more pioneering role in spending and GF.
 The top 10 sustainable banks were reported for the first time in 2020. ttps://www.dhakatribune.com/273013